dcs-chalmers/rusty-benchmarking-framework/readme.md

     }
 ```
 ### Adding C/C++ queues
-The benchmark is capable of running benchmarks on C/C++ queues as well.
+The framework is capable of running benchmarks on C/C++ queues as well.
 Adding them is not as straightforward as Rust queues.
 We are far from experienced with C/C++, so there probably exists a better way to do this.
 We use [bindgen](https://github.com/rust-lang/rust-bindgen) to generate the bindings for the C/C++ queues.
 However, since bindgen is built mostly for C, we create C wrappers for the C++ queues first.
 The guide will show how to add C++ queues.
 Keep in mind, the files will look different depending on how the queues are implemented.

 First, create a folder in `src/cpp_queues` for the queue.
 Add all the headers etc. to this folder.
 Then, create two files `your_queue.cpp` and `your_queue.hpp`.
 These files will be wrappers for the actual queue.